State Capitol Buildings

 The reconstruction left the exterior appearance mostly intact, though the old skylights in the rotunda and the original House and Senate chambers that had been covered in 1906 were reinstalled.
 Walls were repainted to match the colors used a century earlier.
 Queen Elizabeth II visited the Capitol to celebrate the completion of the project.

-The project also added a new entrance on Bank Street and 27,000-square-foot underground expansion, including a visitor center.
-A new skylight was placed on top of the underground chamber and, continuing the architectural tradition, it soon began to leak.
+The 2007 expansion included a new skylight on top of the underground chamber.
+Continuing the architectural tradition, it soon began to leak.
 Building engineers suspected that pedestrians and Segways crossing the surface of the skylight at ground level might be facilitating the leaks, so in 2019 a metal fence was installed in Capitol Square to block off the skylight.
 The actual cause remained a mystery, and one member of the Capitol Square Preservation Committee noted:19

 I'm on my second decade speculating about the skylight.